systragroup/quetzal-network-editor-backend/infra/README.md

  * Quetzal-matrixroadcaster-api
  * Quetzal-cognito-api

-TODO: auth lambda function (folder auth. that is used in quetzal model step function definition for authorization step.)
+TODO: add quetzal-api-auth (folder auth. that is used in quetzal model step function definition for authorization step.)
  1 **Unlock env.tfvars**

 ```bash